Jean-Christophe Bahebeck: International career

-Bahebeck is a French youth international having earned caps at under-16 and under-18 level.
+Bahebeck was a French youth international having earned caps at under-16 and under-18 level.
 With the under-16 team, he only made two appearances, which came in the team's double friendly match against the Republic of Ireland in March 2009.
 Bahebeck failed to earn any caps at under-17 level under coach Guy Ferrier.
 Following the replacement of Ferrier with former assistant senior national team coach Pierre Mankowski for the 2010–11 season, he was called up to the under-18 team to participate in the 2010 edition of the Tournoi de Limoges to serve as a replacement of Yaya Sanogo who skipped the level.
 In the team's first match against Greece, Bahebeck scored two goals in a 4–1 victory.
 In the team's next group stage match against Russia, he scored the opening goal in a 2–0 rout.

-He is also eligible to play for Cameroon.
+He was also eligible to play for Cameroon.